-Probationary periods are generally set at a maximum of 3 months for most employees, and 6 months for executives.
+Probationary periods are generally set at a maximum of three months for most employees, and six months for executives.
 To recruit from overseas, Russian employers must be registered with the Ministry of Ethnic and Migration Policy and Federal Migration Service.
-Visas and work permits must be secured for employees, sponsored by an incorporated entity, and have a typical processing time of 4 to 6 weeks.
-However, foreign citizens from most Commonwealth of Independent States (CIS) countries do not require entry visas.
+Visas and work permits must be secured for employees, sponsored by an incorporated entity, and have a typical processing time of four to six weeks.
+These requirements do not apply to employees from most Commonwealth of Independent States (CIS) countries.

 Only upon specific grounds specified in Article 81 of the Labor Code may the employer terminate an employment agreement.
-As for severance, Russian employers typically avoid potential labor-law violations by negotiating a settlement amount usually from two to three months’ salary for regular employees and up to six months for senior executives.
+New legislation regarding severance came into effect in August 2020, whereby terminated employees are entitled to a second month of severance pay if they have failed to find a new job, and a third month of severance pay with the agreement of the Employment Service.
+However, it is common for Russian employers to avoid potential labor-law violations by negotiating a settlement amount usually from two to three months’ salary for regular employees and up to six months for senior executives.

 Tax & Social Security Considerations

-In Russia, employers’ insurance contributions, pensions, medical care and personal income tax are all administered via funds with nonadjacent laws – complicating payroll and tax compliance matters even further.
-A few of the key issues are summarized here.
+In Russia, employers’ insurance contributions, pensions, medical care and personal income tax are all administered via funds with nonadjacent laws, complicating payroll and tax compliance matters even further.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.